Rains, mudslides prompt Southern California evacuations

 “All of that dirt turns to mud and starts slipping down the mountain,” Sherwin said.

 One of the wildfires, the El Dorado Fire, was sparked by a smoke device used by a couple to reveal their baby’s gender.
-A firefighter died and the couple was criminally charged in a pending case.
+A firefighter died and the couple was charged with involuntary manslaughter.

 Concerns about additional mud and debris flows Monday night prompted authorities to put 2,000 homes in the San Bernardino Mountain communities of Oak Glen and Forest Falls under evacuation orders after nearly 2 inches (5 centimeters) of rain fell on Yucaipa Ridge.

 For some homes in Forest Falls, it was too late to evacuate and residents were told to shelter in place through the night because it was safer than venturing out.

 “The roads are compromised or they’re covered in debris,” Sherwin said, adding that crews planned to work all night using heavy equipment to clear routes.

 The mudslides came after a week that saw California endure a record-long heatwave.
 Temperatures in many parts of the state rocketed past 100 degrees Fahrenheit (38 degrees Celsius), and pushed the state’s electrical grid to the breaking point as air conditioners sucked up power.
 The Fairview Fire in Southern California and the Mosquito Fire burning east of Sacramento broke out and raged out of control.

 The tropical storm aided crews battling the Fairview Fire about 75 miles (121 kilometers) southeast of Los Angeles.
 The 44-square-mile (114-square-kilometer) blaze was 56% contained by late Monday.
 Two people died fleeing the fire, which destroyed at least 30 homes and other structures in Riverside County.